SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-31-fda-bivalent-omicron-eua.md

 ## Addendum 2022-Sep-01: CDC ACIP Meeting

-Our trusty safari guide, Helen Branswell of _STAT News_, is live-tweeting the meeting of the CDC Advisory Committee on Immuization Practices to set practice recommendations for the bivalent classic/Omicron vaccines:
+Our trusty safari guide, Helen Branswell of _STAT News_, is live-tweeting the meeting of the CDC Advisory Committee on Immunization Practices to set practice recommendations for the bivalent classic/Omicron vaccines:

 <blockquote class="twitter-tweet">